-• Plan of Action to be Taken Establish Facts of Situation Establish Level of the Incident First 10 Minutes Next 50 Minutes Remainder of the Dav Subsequent Days Policy Reference ★ Keep Person Talking ◆ Follow Bomb Threat instruction Card directions ♦ Ask questions: location of bomb, time bomb will go off, description of device, why it has been placed, name and location of caller, etc. ♦ Determine the age, sex, and race of caller ♦ Notify principal and explain ♦ Conduct visual search of school with two persons familiar with building.
-Level I: Threat Only Believe the messenger If imminent danger exists (package identified), dial 911 and notify the Sheriff's Department immediately Inform District Office - Superintendent or Assistant Superintendent Principal uses his/her discretion in evaluation process, as well as the use of Code Red or Yellow Activate and brief site Safe School Team, if necessary, on initial call Activate runners to communicate important information Based on facts, decide if school should be evacuated immediately, thus, guaranteeing safety of students and staff, or kept in regular secession.
+• Plan of Action to be Taken Establish Facts of Situation Establish Level of the Incident First 10 Minutes Next 50 Minutes Remainder of the Day Subsequent Days Policy Reference ◆ Keep Person Talking ◆ Follow Bomb Threat Instruction Card directions ◆ Ask questions: location of bomb, time bomb will go off, description of device, why it has been placed, name and location of caller, etc. ◆ Determine the age, sex, and race of caller ◆ Notify principal and explain ◆ Conduct visual search of school with two persons familiar with building.
+Level I: Threat Only ◆ Believe the messenger ◆ If Imminent danger exists (package Identified), dial 911 and notify the Sheriff's Department Immediately ◆ Inform District Office - Superintendent or Assistant Superintendent ◆ Principal uses his/her discretion in evaluation process, as well as the use of Code Red or Yellow ◆ Activate and brief site Safe School Team, If necessary, on Initial call ◆ Activate runners to communicate Important Information Based on facts, decide if school should be evacuated immediately, thus, guaranteeing safety of students and staff, or kept in regular secession.
 Activate and brief site Safe School Team.
-Use all available resources as needed Brief all personnel on initial cail Determine plan for day Declare appropriate code If determined that this is a Level II incident, follow Level II instructions If Sheriff is called, coordinate efforts according to site plan Declare Code Green when appropriate Principal, police and appropriate central level staffs hold joint press conference; if needed, give specific details Give superintendent update Principal meets with Safe School Team for update and evaluate Hold staff meeting giving details and answering questions Summon counselors, social workers or other needed staff Meet with parents , If need Provide students with update Early morning meeting with Safe School Team to update and revise plans, if need Meet with parents if need to update them on incident Summon counselors or others, as needed Meet with staff if need In accordance with OPUSD policies, make appropriate judgement after evaluating all risks Policy Manual
+Use all available resources as needed Brief all personnel on initial call Determine plan for day Declare appropriate code If determined that this is a Level II incident, follow Level II instructions If Sheriff is called, coordinate efforts according to site plan ◆ Declare Code Green when appropriate ◆ Principal, police and appropriate central level staffs hold joint press conference; if needed, give specific details ◆ Give superintendent update ◆ Principal meets with Safe School Team for update and evaluate ◆ Hold staff meeting giving details and answering questions ◆ Summon counselors, social workers or other needed staff ◆ Meet with parents , if need ◆ Send notice to home ◆ Provide students with update ◆ Early morning meeting with Safe School Team to update and revise plans, if need ◆ Meet with parents if need to update them on incident ◆ Summon counselors or others, as needed ◆ Meet with staff if need In accordance with OPUSD policles, make appropriate judgement after evaluating all risks Policy Manual In accordance with OPUSD policles, make appropriate judgement after evaluating all risks Policy Manual